ManimCommunity/manim/docs/source/index.rst

   can be found in the :doc:`FAQ </faq/index>` section.
 - The :doc:`Reference Manual </reference>` contains a comprehensive list of all of Manim's (documented) modules, classes, and functions.
-If you are somewhat familiar with Manim's module structure feel free to browse the manual directly.
+If you are somewhat familiar with Manim's module structure, feel free to browse the manual directly.
 If you are searching for something specific, feel free to use the documentation's search feature in the sidebar.
   Many classes and methods come with their own illustrated examples too!
 - The :doc:`Plugins </plugins>` page documents how to install, write, and distribute